 More employees than ever before are now working remotely as a result of the COVID-19 pandemic.
 But as more offices begin to reopen, many companies are unsure about extending remote work opportunities.
 While it’s easy to understand why more employees want to work remotely from now on, many businesses still aren’t convinced.

 Here at Memory, we know a distributed model works and scales.
 We've been working remotely since our inception back in 2014, and 50% of our global workforce are now full-time remote.
 For businesses still on the fence about whether to continue remote work post-pandemic, we'd urge you to keep in mind the six biggest advantages of hiring remote workers.

 1. Remote employees are more productive

 It might sound counterintuitive, but research shows that remote workers are significantly more productive than employees working in offices.
 Countless studies support this; Global Workplace Analytics found that teleworkers were 20-25% more productive than office-based employees, and a study by TINYpulse showed that remote workers felt an astonishing 91% more productive when they worked remotely.

-- Employees can work to their strengths.
-We’re all different –not everyone is at their most productive between 9am to 5pm.
-Remote working lets you take intelligent control of your own schedule, boosting your productive output as a happy result.
+Employees can work to their strengths.
+We’re all different – not everyone is at their most productive between 9am to 5pm.
+Remote working lets employees take intelligent control of their own schedule, creating routines which support productive working and compliment their lifestyle.